TaylorOD/reachOutt/README.md

 Small:

-- Fix reachout not persisting bug
+- Fix reachout not persisting bug - 3 points
-- Reachout page validation
-- General ui cleanup (using tailwinds)
+- General ui cleanup (using tailwinds) - 3 points
-- Sign up page validation and error messaging
+- Sign up page validation and error messaging - 2 points
--
+- Contact page data validation - 2 point
+- Error and success messaging being the same box rather than two - 1 point
+- Remove any capstone language and ensure no errors caused by it - 2 points
+- Prevent non logged in users from contact and reachout pages - 2 points
+- Add more data to db:seeds and ensure it runs on build - 2 points

 Medium:

-- Remove Ability to change contact name on reachout page
+- Remove Ability to change contact name on reachout page - 2 points
-- Create Password Reset Function
+- Create Password Reset Function - 3 points
-- Add Ability to turn ReachOuts off
+- Add Ability to turn ReachOuts off - 3 points
-- Log users in directly from sign up page
+- Log users in directly from sign up page - 2 points
-- Create User Account Page
+- Create User Account Page - 3 points +

 Big:

-- Rebuild front end with react
+- Rebuild front end with react - 5 points
+- Research other ways of running scheduled jobs - 3 point spike
+- Optimize for mobile - 5 points

 ### Contact